john-friedman/datamule-visualization/README.md

 ## Architecture
 - Currently features open in new windows.
 Will likely change to using iframes.

+Figured out NLP for tags
+form input -> POST, also color picker here for colors radio buttons for dictionaries (with option None) button to output similarity scores.

+For NLP with data
+-> same thing but with dict

 ## Improvements to be made to datamule
 - Change how submissions load from list based to hash.
 O(1).